tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 </p>
 </figcaption>

-I quickly wrote a parser with various regexes and data types to give semantics to the code.
+I quickly wrote a parser with various regex and data types to give semantics to the code.
 Recall that it has to work for any PL for this EP.
 I'm not adding a specific PL syntax style to this EP.